Are you considering trying indoor cycling?

 What to expect

 To have fun and an amazing, glow-inducing workout!
 For your first class, don’t worry too much about keeping up.
 Just get comfortable on the bike and learn the various positions.
 The instructor will play a super-fun playlist full of motivating music.
 She or he will talk you through the class, adding resistance as you climb hills, taking the resistance down and focusing on speed drills, dialing it in and taking off on a straightaway.
 If at anytime the class feels too challenging or you simply want a break, you can take down your resistance and pedal at your own speed.
 No one can tell what your resistance is set at!
-And if at anytime you have questions, let the instructor know.
+There are no public metrics or leaderboards, and if at anytime you have questions, let the instructor know.

-After the class, you’ll be asked to wipe down your bike and put your towel in the laundry bin.
-We have a bathroom and a shower for your convenience, we ask that you limit your shower time to be considerate of others waiting.
+• After class, wipe down your bike and put your towel in the laundry bin.
+We have a bathroom and a shower for your convenience, we ask that you limit your shower time to be considerate of others waiting, including the instructor who will lock up 15 minutes after class.